|Ordered||22 May 1940|

-About 02.20 hours, HMS Viscount had just unsuccessfully attacked U-176 with depth charges off the starboard bow of convoy ONS-122 when they sighted U-605 on the surface nearby.
+About 02.20 hrs, HMS Viscount had just unsuccessfully depth charged U-176 to starboard ahead of convoy ONS 122 when they sighted U-605 on the surface nearby.
 The destroyer closed rapidly, but the U-boat dived in time and the five depth charges dropped exploded harmlessly above her.
-U-438 had witnessed this attack but managed to evade the destroyer on the surface without being spotted.
+U-438 witnessed this attack but managed to evade the destroyer on the surface without being spotted.
 (Sources: ADM reports, KTB U-605)

 25 Aug 1942

-At 02.30 hours, HNoMS Montbretia obtained an Asdic contact when returning to convoy ONS-122 after carrying out a “Raspberry” operation and dropped five depth charges before rejoining the convoy.
-The target of this attack was U-605 which had been forced to dive by HMS Viscount about 10 minutes earlier.
-The depth charges detonated exactly over the U-boat but caused only minor damage.
+At 02.30 hrs HNoMS Montbretia obtained an Asdic contact while returning to convoy ONS 122 after carrying out a Raspberry operation, and dropped five depth charges before rejoining the convoy.
+The target of this attack was U-605 which had been forced to dive by HMS Viscount about ten minutes earlier.
+The depth charges detonated directly above the U-boat but caused only minor damage.
 (Sources: ADM reports, KTB U-605)

 25 Aug 1942

-At 04.21 hours, HNoMS Potentilla obtained a radar contact while screening Stockport as she rescued men from the water in thick fog astern of convoy ONS-122, and sighted U-605 slowly approaching the rescue ship.
-The corvette opened fire with all port guns from a distance of less than 200 metres, and observed the second round from the 4in hit the conning tower, but missed ramming the U-boat because the gun flash had blinded the bridge party.
+At 04.21 hrs, HNoMS Potentilla obtained a radar contact while screening Stockport as she rescued men from the water in thick fog astern of convoy ONS 122, and sighted U-605 slowly approaching the rescue ship.
+The corvette opened fire with all port guns from a distance of less than 200m (219 yds), and observed the second round from the 4in hit the conning tower, but missed ramming the U-boat because the gun flash had blinded the bridge party.
 The U-boat was so close that the Germans on the conning tower could be seen and their cries could be heard.
 The U-boat immediately dived, and three depth charges were dropped, which detonated astern of her.
-At 04.41 hours, HNoMS Potentilla launched five depth charges which put her own Asdic out of order.
-U-605 descended to a depth of 170 metres and got into difficulties from the conning tower slowly flooding until eight tons of water were taken on board.
-On surfacing four hours later they had to wait 10 minutes before the hatch above the control room could be opened.
-Examination revealed some 30 hits on the conning tower.
+At 04.41 hrs HNoMS Potentilla launched five depth charges which put her own Asdic out of order.
+U-605 descended to a depth of 170m (558 ft) and got into difficulties from the conning tower slowly flooding until eight tons of water were taken on board.
+On surfacing four hours later they had to wait ten minutes before the hatch above the control room could be opened.
+Examination revealed some 30 hits to the conning tower.
 (Sources: ADM reports, KTB U-605)

 3 recorded attacks on this boat.